 Currently, we are evaluating the antiviral activity of AT-889 and AT-934 and other compounds in in vitro studies to inform our selection of a lead candidate.
 Once chosen, we will assess the in vivo antiviral activity of such lead candidate in a small animal model, and conduct IND-enabling toxicology studies.
 Thereafter we intend to nominate a product candidate for clinical development.
-We anticipate to nominate our product candidate by and initiate a Phase 1 trial to evaluate safety and PK in healthy subjects in
+We anticipate nominating our product candidate and initiating a Phase 1 trial to evaluate safety and PK of this product candidate in healthy subjects in the second half of 2021.
+Following completion of the Phase 1 trial, we expect to initiate a Phase 2 trial in adult subjects with RSV to evaluate antiviral activity, safety and PK in the second half of 2021.